ibm-cloud-docs/netezza/webconsole/get-strt.md

 If you use private endpoints, use the IP address that is associated with the private endpoint that was created with the console resource ID or alias to connect to your {{site.data.keyword.netezza_short}} web console on port 443.

-To form the web console URL from the private endpoint IP address, append the CRN name to it.
-You can retrieve the CRN name from **Resource list > Services and software**.
-For example: `https://<private endpoint IP>/#/?crn=CRN_NAME`
+To form the web console URL, append the Cloud Resource Name (CRN) to the private endpoint IP address.
+For example: `https://<private endpoint IP>/#/?crn=CRN_NAME`.

+To get the CRN:

+1. Log in to the IBM Cloud catalog.
+1. Go to **Resource list > Services and Software > Databases**.
+1. Click on your {{site.data.keyword.netezza_short}} instance.
+   You are now on the **Service instance details** page where the CRN is displayed.

 After you log in to the {{site.data.keyword.netezza_short}} web console, you are on the home page.